Tumanyan, Armenia: Etymology

-At its foundation in 1926, town was known as Dzaghidzor (Ձաղիձոր).
+At its foundation in 1926, the town was known as Dzaghidzor (Ձաղիձոր).
 However, it was renamed Tumanyan on July 4, 1951, in honour of the famous Armenian poet Hovhannes Tumanyan.

 History

 Historically, the area of modern-day Tumanyan was included in the Dzorapor (Ձորափոր) canton of the historic Gugark province, the 13th province of Greater Armenia.
 Prior to the foundation of the Republic of Armenia in 1918, the area was part of the Borchali uyezd of Tiflis Governorate, within the Russian Empire.
 In late 1918, Armenia and Georgia fought a border war over the region of Lori.
 In January 1919, the Lori neutral zone was established by the British forces.
 Following Armenia's Sovietization in December 1920, Lori was finally incorporated into Soviet Armenia on 11 February 1921.